bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/processor.md

 # type: processor

-The &lt;processor&gt; object is used to identify the number and properties of processors in the system.
-You can identify the manufacturer of the CPU as well as the speed and other features.
-Many operating systems provide for multiple processors.
-You can inspect any one of them by their ordinal number.For more information on Windows processors, see the Resource section at the end of this guide.
+The &lt;processor&gt; inspector is used to identify the number and properties of processors in the system.
+Many operating systems support multiple CPUs and processors.
+You can inspect any one of them by their ordinal number.
+On Linux, most of these inspector properties look into the /proc/cpuinfo file to find the requested information.

 # adjustment &lt;integer&gt; of &lt;processor&gt; : integer